Support

 Travel Tips

-A trip to Leshan promises to be unforgettable, and to ensure it goes smoothly, we have prepared some useful practical tips for you.
+A trip to Leshan promises to be unforgettable, and to make your journey as comfortable as possible, we have prepared a few useful recommendations.

-6. Etiquette: When visiting temples, maintain silence and do not disturb worshippers.
-Photography inside temples is not always allowed, so pay attention to signs.
+6. Local Etiquette: When visiting temples, maintain silence and do not disturb those praying.
+Photography inside some halls may be prohibited—pay attention to the signs.

 Entertainment & Nightlife